sorgom/dstw/application/components/SIG/src/README.md

 field values are only forwrded to GUI if GUI state or GUI speed differs

-GUI values are not forwarded to field if alraedy sent to field and
+GUI values are NOT forwarded to field if already reported to GUI
-    GUI state and speed equal
-    or
-    GUI state is WAIT
+OR
+already sent to field
 ```